April 23, 1998, Albanian–Yugoslav border ambush: Clash

-According to Delić, at 05:45 on the morning of April 23, soldiers of the 53rd Border Battalion of the 549th Motorized Brigade encountered a group of 150–200 militants near the Košare outpost attempting to illegally enter Kosovo via northern Albania, just west of Dečani.
+According to Delić, at 05:45 on the morning of April 23, soldiers of the 53rd Border Battalion of the 549th Motorized Brigade encountered a group of 150–200 militants near the Košare outpost attempting to illegally enter Kosovo via northern Albania, just west of Deçan.
 Rebels had been massing at the Albanian–Yugoslav border for some time in anticipation of a renewed VJ offensive.
 Yugoslav authorities stated that the militants were "armed infiltrators" who had been undergoing training in military camps in Albania, and were attempting to smuggle weapons into Kosovo.
 According to Delić, the border patrol was greatly outnumbered by the militants.
 Armed with howitzers and rocket launchers, the patrol ambushed the armed group, sparking an intense exchange of fire.
-Clashes reportedly lasted all night, and the Kosovo Albanian residents of the border village of Batuša reported artillery fire and helicopters flying overhead the following day.
+Clashes reportedly lasted all night, and the Kosovo Albanian residents of the border village of Botushë reported artillery fire and helicopters flying overhead the following day.

 The VJ reported suffering no casualties in the clash.
 Nineteen militants were killed, one was wounded and a further two were captured.
 It was the single deadliest war-related incident in Kosovo since the attack against Jashari's compound the previous month.
 Initial reports suggested that anywhere between 16 and 23 militants had been killed.
-Nine of the fallen militants were from the village of Erec, near Dečani, about 9.7 km from the Albanian border.
-Delić identified the captured militants as Gazmend Tahiraj (an English professor from Erec; b.
-1970) and Ibër Metaj (an agricultural technician from Erec; b.
+Nine of the fallen militants were from the village of Hereq, near Deçan, about 9.7 km from the Albanian border.
+Delić identified the captured militants as Gazmend Tahiraj (an English professor from Hereq; b.
+1970) and Ibër Metaj (an agricultural technician from Hereq; b.
 1961).
 The remaining militants either managed to break through the ambush and reach Kosovo, or fled back to Albania, according to Delić.
 Footage taken by the military, and later broadcast on Yugoslav television, showed a field strewn with guns, ammunition and the bodies of three militants.
 The VJ reported seizing 4 tonnes of weapons and ammunition, including 120 cases of landmines.